Flubadubber/Undelete/README.md

 ```
 python main.py <path-to-toml-file>
 ```
-Where `<path-to-toml-file>` is replaced with the full filepath pointing to you TOML file
+Where `<path-to-toml-file>` is replaced with the full filepath pointing to your TOML file.

+# Considerations
+I have deliberately cut a few corners in the interest of throughput, given that this is more a hobby project than a serious piece of production software.
+Specifically:
+* No unit tests
+* No docstrings
+* No monitoring outside of semantic logging
+* No CI/CD

+Some of these may be addressed in the future, but they're not as important as functionality and code quality.